 Criminal Justice Reform

 The City Council has the unique opportunity to enact substantive criminal justice reform while state and federal policymakers remain paralyzed by partisanship.
 Ronnie has been a staunch ally of Black Lives Matter and will continue to advocate for it on the City Council.
 He will fight for sentencing reform such as the legalization of recreational marijuana, and comprehensive dialogue between police and communities.
-The current system is unsustainable and we cannot continue to allow inequitable policies to disproportionately target New York City’s communities of color.
+New York City– with the largest police force in the world– should lead by example in advancing common sense criminal justice reform and community-oriented policing.
+We cannot continue to allow inequitable policies in our criminal justice system to disproportionately target New York City’s communities of color.

 The son of Korean American immigrants in a predominantly white and Latino neighborhood, Ronnie grew up being continuously reminded that he was different from other kids in his community.
 Ronnie knows firsthand the challenges of being an immigrant in America, and as councilman will be a staunch advocate for immigrants in District 2 and throughout New York.
 Even today, immigrants of all stripes are discriminated against in the workplace and in housing, and Ronnie will fight to end that discrimination and exploitation because he knows immigrants and their experience are integral components of the American dream.